axiand/ribbon/README.md

 # Ribbon
 APIs made easy

+Development of the project has continued over at axiand/origami, featuring a complete rewrite from scratch to make the project structure more sensible - https://github.com/axiand/origami

 # CURRENTLY UNSTABLE
 Ribbon is in a very early state and is under active development.
 Things might break or generally not work as intended.
 Use at your own risk.